 cognizant only of the specific computer language and its syntax.
 The

-it is discovered that some very useful piece of information should be
+you discover that some very useful piece of information should be

 new information collection and print routines, re-compile, and re-run.

-name is an action word, followed by arguments.
+function name is an action word, followed by arguments.

 If your background is with more conventional languages , you may well